 Houston offers a wide range of cultural and recreational activities appealing to a diversity of interests.
 Cultural attractions in the city include numerous museums and a thriving theater district.
-In fact,

-Houston is one of only a few U.S. cities with permanent ballet, opera, symphony, and theater companies performing vear-round.
+In fact, Houston is one of only a few U.S. cities with permanent ballet, opera, symphony, and theater companies performing year-round.
 Nightlife is alive and well in downtown Houston and in many other areas of town.
-If you're into sports, Houston is home to numerous professional teams including the Texans, Astros, Rockets,

-Comets, Aeros, and Dynamos.
+If you're into sports, Houston is home to numerous professional teams including the Texans, Astros, Rockets, Comets, Aeros, and Dynamos.
 If you want to play, the greater Houston area offers almost all sporting and hobby interests, including tennis, golf, water sports, cycling, and running.
 The city maintains more than 350 municipal parks and 200 open spaces.
 In addition, the city provides many golf courses and operates a modern zoological garden for public use.
-Houston is also considered to have one of the best culinary scenes in the country, boasting over 11,000 restaurants (both brick-and-mortar establishments and food trucks) that serve diverse cuisine representing over 70 countries and American regions.
+Houston is also considered to have one of the best culinary scenes in the country, boasting over 11,000 restaurants and food trucks that serve diverse cuisine representing over 70 countries and American regions.